mshakir39/invoice-react-component-with-Tests/README.md

 npm install -g @nrwl/cli
 ```

+## Running the mock API server

+There is a mock [json-server](https://github.com/typicode/json-server) that should be used to mock API requests.
+You can start it by running `npm run api`.

 ## The main example component in this repo "Accept Button" (simple button)

 [libs/dashboard/components/src/lib/simple/accept-button](libs/dashboard/components/src/lib/simple/accept-button/) is the button's source directory